cybertec-postgresql/pgwatch/src/db/sql/metric/README.md

 tune the chunking and historic data compression intervals - by default it's 2 days and 1 day.
 To change use the `admin.timescale_change_chunk_interval()` and `admin.timescale_change_compress_interval()` functions.

-Note that if wanting to store a deeper history of 6 months or a year then additionally using [Continous Aggregates](https://docs.timescale.com/latest/using-timescaledb/continuous-aggregates) might be a good idea.
+Note that if wanting to store a deeper history of 6 months or a year then additionally using [Continuous Aggregates](https://docs.timescale.com/latest/using-timescaledb/continuous-aggregates) might be a good idea.
 This will though also require modifying the Grafana dashboards, so it's out of scope for pgwatch3.

 Something like below will be done by the gatherer AUTOMATICALLY via the `admin.ensure_partition_timescale()` function: